Prenuptial Agreement Template, Free Download 2026

 Spousal Support (Alimony) Provisions

 Specify whether spousal support will be paid in the event of divorce and, if so, the amount, duration, and conditions.
 Options range from a complete waiver of alimony to a predetermined formula based on the length of the marriage and income differential.
-Be cautious: courts in many states will not enforce alimony waivers that leave one spouse destitute or on public assistance, so include minimum provisions that a court would consider fair.
+Be cautious: courts in many states will not enforce alimony waivers that leave one spouse destitute or on public assistance under the Uniform Premarital Agreement Act, so include minimum provisions that a court would consider fair.

 Business Interest Protection